This paranormal romance was published by New American Library (NAL) on April 5, 2016 and has 508 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author that I've reviewed include Dark Lover, Lover Eternal, Lover Awakened, Covet, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Shadows, The Bourbon Kings, Blood Kiss, Blood Vow, The Chosen.
+Other books by this author include Dark Lover, Lover Eternal, Lover Awakened, Covet, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Shadows, The Bourbon Kings, Blood Kiss, Blood Vow, The Chosen

 Fourteenth in The Black Dagger Brotherhood paranormal romance series and revolving around an elite fighting force of vampires based in Caldwell, New York.
 The main focus is back on Rhage and Mary, and several of the Brothers have a turn in the spotlight, however briefly.

 It’s a series of personal crises for Mary and Rhage each.
 A tragic realization about family that could tear them apart.